The Best Dictation Microphone for Radiologists in 2026

 • Noise-suppression with dual microphones

-• Microphone stand offering hand-free dictation
+• Microphone stand offering hands-free dictation

 • Good value for money